Documentation Index

 Postal Code

-Postal Code fields and variables are declared as typepostal_code.
+Postal Code fields and variables are declared as type postal_code.

 | Component | Type | Description |